mbeps/artificial-intelligence-university-notes/Machine Learning/Week 5.md

 - $\epsilon$ is the insensitivity parameter

 ![image](https://github.com/user-attachments/assets/64957160-35ed-4b5f-bf36-489dbc7e0e3b)

+> Diagram showing the ε-insensitive tube fitted to data

 This loss function has a crucial property: it ignores errors smaller than $\epsilon$.
 This means:
 - Points within $\epsilon$ distance of the regression line contribute no loss